Baranek44/MyPortfolio/README.md

-Actually is not yet fully functional, it still needs some improvements butbut I'm working on it all the time
+Actually is not yet fully functional, it still needs some improvements but I'm working on it all the time

 In the future I will add some more projects,